DaeyoungKang/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
-It was for Getting and Cleaning Data Course Project in Getting and Cleaning Data of Data Science Course in Coursera.
+This file explains codes for Course Project in "Getting and Cleaning Data" Course in Coursera.

-### Step 0.
-Package loading working directory setting
+### Package loading and working directory setting
 -------------
 ```
 library(utils); library(dplyr)